 When it comes to protecting your head and reducing the risk of concussion, Lazer offers more top-rated helmets than any other helmet manufacturer.
-With the recent introduction of Lazer's Sphere MIPS road helmet, the company now has 11 helmets scoring a perfect 5-Star Ratings from Virginia Tech’s independent testing facility.
+With the recent introduction of Lazer's Sphere MIPS road helmet, the company now has 13 helmets scoring a perfect 5-Star Rating and 2 helmets scoring the 4-Star Rating from Virginia Tech’s independent testing facility.
 The lab, which has operated since 2007, uses real-world testing protocols to determine how well a helmet can protect against the risk of traumatic brain injuries in the event of a crash.

 Not only does Lazer offer a wide variety of these tried and tested helmets, but the Lazer G1 MIPS is the top-rated road cycling helmet, according to Virginia Tech.
 In fact, of all 106 bike helmets evaluated in the latest round of testing, the super-light, 230-gram G1 MIPS provided better protection against concussions than all but one of the most robust mountain bike lids.

 All bicycle helmets sold in the U.S. have been and are still required to pass the Consumer Product Safety Commission standards for head protection.
 These regulations require a helmet to protect against skull fracture and brain injury caused by direct impacts of a certain threshold.
 You’ll find a small CPSC sticker inside any helmet purchased in the U.S., certifying it has passed this general safety check.

 However, when the wheels wash out from under us, we may hit the pavement and bonk our heads in different ways as we tumble to a stop.
 While the road rash, the torn kit, and maybe the scrape on the helmet are the first injuries we often notice, it’s the less obvious injuries that could be the most critical.